Water Heater Installation

 When shopping for a new water heater, due diligence is paramount.
 The first factor to consider is to determine your fuel source based on what is in your home.
 This typically depends on your current water heater being Natural Gas, Electric, Hybrid, or Propane (LP).
 Once the fuel source for your water heater has been determined, you are on your way to choosing which new water heater will fit your needs.

 Electric Water Heaters have one or two replaceable heating elements, and there are a variety of high-efficiency options available.
-Sizes on Electric Tank Style Water Heaters can range anywhere from small Point of Use 6 Gallon Residential Tanks all the way up to 100+ Gallon Water Heaters rated for Commercial applications.
+Sizes on Electric Tank Style Water Heaters can range anywhere from small Point of Use 6 Gallon Residential Tanks all the way up to 100+ Gallon Water Heaters.

 Natural Gas or Propane (LP) Water Heaters utilize a burner assembly to heat water.
 Burner assemblies require fresh air circulating within the firebox and in the attic for combustion which heats the water.
 Combustible materials should not be stored near these water heaters and there are certain clearances required by both the manufacturer and plumbing code to ensure safe operation of the water heater.
 Natural Gas water heaters and Propane (LP) water heaters are more energy efficient than electric water heaters.
 Residential models of Gas and Propane water heaters range from 30 Gallons to 75 Gallons.
-There are 100 Gallon Natural Gas and Propane Water Heaters available although these are typically seen in Commercial Water Heating applications.
+There are 100 Gallon Natural Gas and Propane Water Heaters available.

 Heat Pump Water Heaters or Hybrid Water Heaters convert energy from the air to heat water at a more efficient rate than traditional tank style water heaters.
 Air can be directly vented to these water heaters from the outside or the air can be pulled in from the room that the water heater is located in.
 Hybrid and Heat Pump Water Heaters are heavier and larger than a typical conventional electric water heater which makes the installation more time consuming.
 While Heat Pump and Hybrid Water Heaters are more expensive up front, they will pay for themselves over time due to being more energy efficient and as a result they have a much lower yearly estimated operating cost.